 - 1. The MCU will pull weight data captured from the load cells every 15 minutes for the 3 spices tracked.
 The maximum weight for the spices is 500 grams. - 2.
-The app will have an "Ingredient Dashboard" interface that allows users to specify lower weight thresholds for each spice.
-These weight thresholds are within the range of 0 500 grams and recorded in whole grams. - 3.
-The app will have a "Grocery List" interface where spices are added/removed based on whether their recorded weight is below its lower weight threshold.
+The app will have an "Ingredient Dashboard" and "Grocery List" interface.
+The Ingredient Dashboard allows users to specify lower weight thresholds for each spice within the range of 0 500 grams and recorded in whole grams.
+The Grocery List interface maintains a list that adds/removes spices based on whether their recorded weight is below its lower weight threshold.